Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Further algorithmic improvements

 \subsection{Inhomogeneous interaction strength}

 We can adapt the decomposition of the time-evolution unitary based on Lieb-Robinson bounds when there is inhomogeneity in interaction strength across the lattice.
 For this section, we do not assume that $\norm{h_X} \le 1$ for all $X \subseteq \Lambda$.
 Instead, suppose there is one term $h_{X_0}$ in the Hamiltonian with $\norm{h_{X_0}} = J \gg 1$ while all the other terms $h_X$ have $\norm{h_X} \le 1$, the prescription above says that we would have to divide the time step in $\lceil J \rceil $ pieces, and simulate each time slice.
 However, more careful inspection in the algorithm analysis tells us that one does not have to subdivide the time step for the entire system.
 For clarity in presentation, let us focus on a one-dimensional chain where the strong term $h_{X_0}$ is at the middle of the chain.
 We then introduce a cut as in \Cref{fig:algorithm} (a) at $h_{X_0}$.
 The purpose is to put the strong term into $H_\text{bd}$ so that the truncation error in \cref{eq:truncation} is manifestly at most linear in $J$.
 Since the truncation error is exponential in $\ell$, the factor of $J$ in the error can be suppressed by increasing $\ell$ by $\calO(\log J)$.
-After we confine the strong term in a block of size $2\ell_0 = \calO( \log (J L T/\epsilon))$ in the middle of the chain, the rest of the blocks can be chosen to have size $\calO(\log(LT/\epsilon))$ and do not have any strong term, and hence the time step can be as large as it would have been without the strong term.
-For the block with the strong term, we should subdivide the time step by a factor of $\calO(J)$.
+After we confine the strong term in a block of size $2\ell_0 = \calO( \log (J L T/\epsilon))$ in the middle of the chain, the rest of the blocks can be chosen to have size $\calO(\log(LT/\epsilon))$ and do not have any strong term, and hence the time step $t$ can be as large as it would have been without the strong term.
+For the block with Hamiltonian $H_\square$ that contains the strong term $h_{X_0}$, we can simply simulate $H_\square / J$ for time $Jt$.